Ebazhanov/linkedin-skill-assessments-quizzes/angular/angular-quiz.md

 [Angular.io - Dependency Injection In Action](https://angular.io/guide/dependency-injection-in-action#supply-a-custom-provider-with-inject)

 #### Q42.
-Which choice best describes the following usage of the HttpClient . get method in the getsettings class method?
+Which choice best describes the following usage of the HttpClient.get method in the getsettings class method?

 ```javascript
 export class SettingsService {